With all of the selections out there, how do we define the best sleep tracker?

 Comfort and Accuracy

-First and foremost, a sleep monitoring device will accurately, effectively, and efficiently monitor and track your sleep data—with minimal impact on your quality of sleep.
+First and foremost, a sleep-detecting device will accurately, effectively, and efficiently monitor and track sleep data—with minimal impact on your quality of sleep.

 This means that regardless of if you choose to use a wearable or non-wearable sleep tracking device, using it won't disturb your sleep and will be comfortable to wear while you sleep.

-Thus, when looking for the top sleep monitor to track your sleep quality, accuracy and comfort are the two most important factors to consider—the right sleep tracker for you will not negatively impact your quality of sleep; instead, it should give you the tools you need to get a better night's sleep!
+Thus, when looking for the top sleep monitor to track the characteristics of your sleep, accuracy and comfort are the two most important factors to consider—the right sleep tracker for you will not negatively impact your quality of sleep; instead, it should give you the tools you need to get a better night's sleep!

 So, let's talk a little bit more about what to look for when gauging the overall accuracy and comfort of the sleep tracker we are considering.